666harrypeng/666harrypeng.github.io/_projects/intelligent-robots-and-embodied-ai-hkust-elec4260/project3-robotic-grasping.md

 ### Pipeline Deployment with the Robotic Arm

 To make the process more straight and convenient for debugging, I applied another ICP before the raw comparison between the real object captured by the camera and the ground truth object.
-The refined results after two rounds of ICP can be found in Figure ~\ref{fig:task2_refined_alignments_after_ICP}, with the predicted grasping motion shown.
-We can see that the prediction is quite acceptable and the general performance can be found in the following Task 2 video.
+The refined results after two rounds of ICP and the predicted grasping motion can be found in the following demonstration video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mv3jLhpn6c4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Task 3 - Data-driven Grasp Detection